yyhhoi/hoi.github.io/_pages/portfolio.markdown

 <figure style="width: 600px; margin: 5px;">
     <img src="/assets/images/exp_results.png" alt='image 1' />
-    <figcaption>Methods: Data processing and visualization, time-series analysis, regression and hypothesis testing.
+    <figcaption>Cross-correlation of spike trains demonstrates the existence of both local (A-B) and non-local (C) spike sequences as the heterogeneous components of neural representation (D).
 See our <a href="https://www.jneurosci.org/content/42/11/2282">paper</a> for more details.</figcaption>
 </figure>